Social Distancing Plan & Checklists

 As broad-scale lockdowns are implemented to help control disease transmission, authorities have imposed social distancing measures for individuals, communities, and business entities.
 The most common strategic decisions to encourage social distancing are:

-Community leaders and employers can further refer to social distancing guidelines from the CDC and related local health agencies on how to help curb disease transmission.
+Community leaders and employers can further refer to workplaces and businesses guidelines from the CDC and related local health agencies on how to help curb disease transmission.

 With the responsibility in the hands of the people and their leaders, it is vital to plan the implementation of these measures so that the goals of social distancing guidelines can be achieved.By diligently creating a social distancing plan, community and business leaders can: